max-merrell33/OIT-Hangman/README.md

 ### Running on Windows
 - All my academic classes and my hobby projects have been coded on my Macbook or on a university linux machine.
 I am much more familair with the UNIX style systems and so I wrote this project on my Macbook in C++.
 - I assumed that Windows machines had a preinstalled C++ compiler like the Mac/Linux systems do, and when I used a Windows machine and tried to compile I was unpleasantly surprised.
 - After doing some reading, I decided the easiest way to create a repository that included everything necessary to compile and run the code would be to include the MinGW library.
-I understand this makes the repository quite large and if I had more time, I would find a simpler that did not require such a large library in the directory.
+I understand this makes the repository quite large and if I had more time, I would find a simpler way that did not require such a large library in the directory.

 ---
 # Future Features: